Film and TV Writing

 These courses provide you with the specialized skills needed to write a screenplay or a pilot for a film or television series.
 Through hands-on exercises you will gain an understanding of how the written word is translated to the screen, while becoming familiar with structure, characterization, dialogue, and scene-writing techniques.
 In addition, you will learn about the business aspects of the field—how to sell your writing and get your screenplay or script produced.

-Learn more about the Diploma in Writing for Television.
+Learn more about the Certificate in Storytelling: Narrative Tools and Applications.

 Study TV scripts by award-winning writers, and then write a spec TV script of your own.